mikirosario/libasm/readme.md

 		ret						; That's all, folks!

+FT_STRCPY

+We receive a pointer to dst in rdi and a pointer to src in rsi, per the Calling Convention.
+First I clear rcx by xoring it with itself.
+Then I move the pointer to dst into rax, as this is what we will return.
+Then we go into the copy loop, which checks the character at *src and jumps to the return code if it's a NULL character (0), otherwise we copy what is in *src to *dst and increment both pointers by 1 (as we are running through a string of bytes).

+	_ft_strcpy:
+		xor	rcx, rcx			; Xoring rcx with itself sets the register to 0.

+		mov	rax, rdi			; We move the address in rdi into rax, since we ; want to return it.

+	copy:
+		cmp	byte [rsi], 0		; Compare the char pointed to by rsi (src) ; with 0.

+		je	return				; If it is equal to zero, jump to return.
+							; Otherwise, continue...

+		mov	cl, byte [rsi]		; You can't directly move values from one area ; of memory to another.
+They must go through the CPU ; register first.
+Makes sense if you think about it.
+							; So we'll copy the character pointed to by the ; address in rsi (src) into the low byte of rcx ; (cl).

+		mov	byte [rdi], cl		; Then we'll go ahead and copy that byte from cl ; into the memory pointed to by the address at rdi ; (dst).
+This is like *dst = *src in C.

+		add	rdi, 1				; Now we increment the rdi pointer by 1, so it ; points to the next position in the dst string.

+		add	rsi, 1				; We increment the rsi pointer by 1, so it ; points to the next character in the src string.

+		jmp	copy				; Finally, we jump back to the cmp byte ; instruction.

+	return:
+		mov	byte [rdi], 0		; If we're here, then we reached the end (null) ; of the src string, but we do still need to copy ; the null to null-terminate the dst string.
+So we ; do that with this instruction.
+Remember, rdi is ; pointing now to the position in dst after the last ; position that was copied to in the copy loop.

+		ret						; And then we just return.
+Remember, we put the ; original dst address into rax at the beginning.
+So ; it's still there, pointing to the first byte of ; dst string, waiting to be reunited with the caller ; someday. :) <3

 FT_STRDUP

-Does the same as the C version, except now I properly set errno.
 We receive a pointer to source in rdi per the Calling Convention, measure its length with ft_strlen, add 1 for the NULL, call malloc to reserve that amount of memory, use ft_strcpy to copy the string pointed to by rdi into the memory we just reserved with malloc.
 If malloc fails, it sets errno (thanks gbudau for the heads up!) so we can just return the NULL pointer malloc returns and errno will be set.

 	_ft_strdup:
-		push rbx				; In the Calling Convention we're this register ; is preserved, and I'll be using it, so first I ; save it on the stack.
+		push rbx				; In the Calling Convention this register is ; preserved, and I'll be using it, so first I save ; it on the stack.

 		mov	rbx, rdi			; Save poor, defenceless src pointer from ; ravages of getting clobbered by passing it to the